-- Drag and drop Tendon 2 Pier 2 left web from the selected lines. - Assign it to a Range of loadcases from Stage 4 to the end of the analysis.
+- Drag and drop Tendon 2 Pier 2 left web from the A Treeview onto the selected lines. - Assign it to a Range of loadcases from Stage 4 to the end of the analysis.
 Click the OK button. - Repeat to assign Tendon 2 Pier 2 right web to the same lines. - Select the five lines tendon 3 acts on.

-- Drag and drop Tendon 3 Pier 1 left web from the selected lines. - Assign it to a Range of loadcases from Stage 5 to the end of the analysis.
+- Drag and drop Tendon 3 Pier 1 left web from the A Treeview onto the selected lines. - Assign it to a Range of loadcases from Stage 5 to the end of the analysis.
 Click the OK button. - Repeat to assign Tendon 3 Pier 1 right web to the same lines. - Select the five lines tendon 4 acts on.

-- Drag and drop Tendon 4 Pier 2 left web from the selected line - Assign it to a Range of loadcases from Stage 6 to the end of the analysis.
+- Drag and drop Tendon 4 Pier 2 left web from the A Treeview onto the selected line - Assign it to a Range of loadcases from Stage 6 to the end of the analysis.
 Click the OK button. - Repeat to assign Tendon 4 Pier 2 right web to the same lines. - Select the three lines tendon 5 acts on.

-- Drag and drop Tendon 5 Continuity left web from the 🖧 Treeview onto the selected line - Assign it to a Range of loadcases from Stage 7 to the end of the analysis.
+- Drag and drop Tendon 5 Continuity left web from the A Treeview onto the selected line - Assign it to a Range of loadcases from Stage 7 to the end of the analysis.
 Click the OK button. - Repeat to assign Tendon 5 Continuity right web to the same lines.